Marin Academy: Academics

-Marin Academy is an academically focused school, with a student-to-teacher ratio of 9:1 and an average class size of 15.
+Marin Academy has a student-to-teacher ratio of 9:1 and an average class size of 15.
 More than two-thirds of the faculty hold advanced degrees.
 More than 99% of Marin Academy graduates go on to attend a four-year college or university.

 Travis Brownley, an educator who was the dean of the Groton School, was appointed the Head of School in 2008 following the departure of the previous head of school, Bodie Brizendine, who had led the school for 12 years, and Dick Drew, who served as interim head of school.
 The Bodie Brizendine Leadership Center (BBLC), a centrally located building on campus, houses faculty offices, math classrooms, and the school cafeteria.

+Cheating scandal

+Marin Academy was involved in the 2019 college cheating scandal "varsity blues" where parents cheated their children into colleges.
+Between two and three students from Marin Academy had parents who were involved including Todd and Diane Blake of Ross who pleaded guilty to the charges.
+Additionally, a member of Marin Academy's board of trustees, William McGlashan, was accused of conspiring to bribe and commit mail fraud in relation to the scandal.